IAS ACCEPTS ELECTRONIC PORTFOLIOS ONLY

 When and how do I submit my portfolio?

 There is a two-week window of time when you must submit your portfolio.
 It must be submitted online by 5:00 p.m. of the third Friday of the quarter you plan to graduate.
 (Please see the above chart for due dates.)
 You cannot turn it in earlier than the quarter you plan to graduate.
-If you turn it in late, you will not graduate on time.
+If you turn it in late, your portfolio will not be evaluated, and it may affect your graduation.
 It is your responsibility to meet the deadline and turn in the portfolio in a timely manner.
 Always keep a copy of the materials you turn in, in the event that your portfolio is lost or misplaced.

 Will I get my portfolio back?